InstituteQ 3MT Competition

 • People’s Choice: €500

-This year all semi-finalists will benefit from an expert workshop on science visualization and communication.
+This year all semi-finalists benefited from an expert workshop on science visualization and communication.

 How to participate